vladproduction/MySql-projects/persondb-crud-transaction/README.txt

 Rules of ACID:

- - A - atomicity  a set of commands is perceived as a single whole (for example, transferring money from one card to another implies two operations - withdrawal from one and crediting to another);
+ - A - atomicity
+a set of commands is perceived as a single whole (for example, transferring money from one card to another implies two operations - withdrawal from one and crediting to another);
 Guarantees that no transaction will be recorded in the system partially.
 Either all of its sub-operations will be executed, or none of them will be executed.

- - C - consistency после завершения транзакции либо все команды должны быть выполнены, либо система должна быть в состоянии, в котором она была до начала операции;  committed->OK;
+ - C - consistency
+after the transaction completes, either all commands must be executed or the system must be in the state it was in before the operation began; committed->OK;
 rollback->smth went not OK , rejected;
-Транзакция, достигающая своего нормального завершения и, тем самым, фиксирующая свои результаты, сохраняет согласованность БД;

- - I - isolation с БД одновременно могут работать 100 или 1000(-n) пользователей, они могут выполнять множество транзакций; инкапсуляция позволяет инкапсулировать промежуточные результаты одной транзакции от результатов другой; (законченность операции); по умолчанию имеет значение read committed (когда другая транзакция уже закомичена, мы не видим промежуточных);
-Во время выполнения транзакции, параллельные транзакции не должны оказывать влияние на ее результат.
+A transaction that reaches its normal completion and thereby commits its results maintains database consistency;

+ - I - isolation
+100 or 1000(-n) users can work with the database at the same time, they can perform multiple transactions; encapsulation allows encapsulating the intermediate results of one transaction from the results of another; (operation completion);
+by default, it is set to read committed (when another transaction is already committed, we do not see the intermediate ones);
+During the execution of a transaction, parallel transactions should not affect its result;

-- D - durability если БД закомитила транзакцию, то она ее обязана будет выполнить;
+- D - durability
-Независимо от проблем на нижних уровнях(к примеру, обесточивание системы или сбои в оборудовании) изменения, сделанные успешно завершенной транзакцией, должны остаться сохраненными после возвращения системы в работу.
+if the DB has committed a transaction, it will be required to execute it;
+Regardless of problems at lower levels (for example, a power outage or hardware failure), the changes made by a successfully completed transaction must remain saved after the system returns to work;